Even just a few years ago, your options were limited if you wanted to email or message friends and family while traveling.

 The common factor for all of these travelers is they have a need to create content while they're away from home, not just consume it.
 While it's technically possible to edit hundreds of photos, write thousands of words, or put together the next cinematic masterpiece on a smartphone or tablet, doing so is far from enjoyable.

-For those situations where raw computing power matters, too, there's still no comparison between a laptop and a phone (although the gap is slowly shrinking year after year).
+For those situations where raw computing power matters, too, there's still no comparison between a laptop and a phone, although the gap is slowly shrinking year on year.
 Full versions of specialized applications like Photoshop or Final Cut aren't available on iOS or Android, either, so if you need to use programs like that, you don't have much choice about how you'll do it.

 The difference between what can be done a laptop versus a handheld device will continue to decline over the next few years, to the point where there will be almost nothing that can't be achieved with a decent tablet.
 There are definite signs of this already, but the technology isn't there for everyone quite yet.

-For most travelers, however, there's already hardly a decision to be made.
+For most travelers, however, there's already barely a decision to be made.
 Drop your phone or tablet in your carry-on, and head for the airport.
 The laptop can stay safely at home, and give you one less thing to worry about on the road.